 In the US, growth in polarization in recent years is largest for the demographic groups least likely to use the internet and social media.

 Axel Bruns (2019)

-Reviews empirical investigations of filter bubbles etc. and concludes that the concept is under-specified and the evidence for their existence is poor.
-Also in in book form as Are Filter Bubbles Real?
+Reviews empirical investigations of filter bubbles etc. and argues that the concept is under-specified and the evidence for their existence is poor.

 The most recent papers at the intersection of fairness and recommenders.

 An analysis of artist exposure dynamics in Spotify’s music recommendations, and experiments with a popularity-based diversity metric.